learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity2D_Tutorial_2D_Physics_For_PONG.md

 ![](Unity2D_Physics_Images/error.png)

 4. **Cleanup:** This is where we make tweak our physics to obey game logic.
 Right click and "Create->2D->Physics Material 2D to create" a new 2D material, set bounciness to 1 and the other property to 0.
+We do this to ensure that during each bounce, the ball retains its momentum and does not lose it over time.
+Tweak the "bounciness" to experiment how the ball's momentum can vary on collision.

 ![](Unity2D_Physics_Images/material.png)